 Running Gear Checklist >> The Right Running Gear for Your Race

 Preparation is everything, also when it comes to running gear.
 It might be the deciding factor in whether you reach the finish line and your goal time or not.
-To help you make the most of your next race, we’ve prepared an equipment checklist for you.
-Work through it & make your next running race a success.
+To help you make the most of your next race, we’ve prepared a running equipment checklist for you.
+Go through it and make your next running race a success.

 When it comes to your running equipment, there’s one vital rule you should always keep in mind: NEVER run with shoes, clothes, accessories, drinks, snacks, etc. you haven’t tried before – multiple times.
 There’s nothing worse than new running shoes that hurt, recently bought socks that lead to blisters or a smartwatch without battery.

 Therefore, try your equipment beforehand & make sure everything works for you!

 you feel comfortable in, with which you’ve run longer distances and are sure don’t cause inner-thigh chafing or nipple chafing.
 Here are some key pieces of running clothes you should have in your running gear bag:

 Running base layer

 Running socks that suit you.
 Some runners prefer compression socks.
 Find out which are comfortable and keep your feet dry and blister-free.